budparr/jekyll-base/readme.md

 Remove the .git folder:
 `rm -rf .git`

-Update Gems (assume you have Bundlr installed)
+Update Gems
 `bundle update`

 Update node_modules
 `npm install`

 Initial build:
-`npm run init`
+`npm run initialize`

 Run NPM:
 `npm start`

 Layouts, includes and assets are located in the `_app` folder.
 The `assets` folder is built entirely from the build process, so don't add anything directly to it.
+Note some of the scripts copied over are particular to my use, and/or for future use here.

 ### Roadmap
 - clean up design (it's a bit thrown together)
 - add basic search functionality via lunr.js
 - add page-styling unit tests (ala WP theme unit tests)
 - set up as gem-based theme?
+- add Jekyll admin (pre-beta gem is installed - needs to be run in a separate instance)